 Bill Hader, Anna Faris, and Neil Patrick Harris lead the voice cast.

 Shark Boy and Lava Girl (2005)

 While ripped by critics, the Adventures of Sharkboy and Lavagirl by Robert Rodriguez is still a fun family movie for kids of all ages.

-Even though Spy Kids remains his most popular children’s film series, Sharkboy and Lavagirl retains a charm of its own.
+Even though Spy Kids remains his most popular children’s film series, Sharkboy and Lavagirl retain a charm of its own.

-Future Twilight star Taylor Lautner appears as a childlike Sharkboy while David Arquette, Kristin Davis, and George Lopez bring familiar faces to the preceding.
+Future Twilight star Taylor Lautner appears as a childlike Sharkboy, while David Arquette, Kristin Davis, and George Lopez bring familiar faces.